 Patients living with cancer feel many different emotions, including anxiety and distress.

-- Anxiety is fear, dread, and uneasiness caused by stress.
+- Anxiety is unease, fear, and dread caused by stress.

 - Distress is emotional, mental, social, or spiritual suffering.
-Patients who are distressed may have a range of feelings from vulnerability and sadness to depression, anxiety, panic, and isolation.
+Patients who are distressed may have a range of feelings, from sadness and a loss of control to depression, anxiety, panic, and isolation.

 - Normal adjustment—A condition in which a person makes changes in his or her life to manage a stressful event such as a cancer diagnosis.
 In normal adjustment, a person learns to cope well with emotional distress and solve problems related to cancer.